 Major corporate transactions have far-reaching consequences for companies.
 Ensuring that the legal team representing you is prepared to handle the work involved, skilled enough to secure the desired benefits and avoid potential problems, and savvy enough to negotiate the best terms, is critical to the result.
-That's why companies from Fortune 500 companies to closely held entities turn to Patterson Belknap for their M&A deals.
+That's why companies from Fortune 500 companies to closely-held entities turn to Patterson Belknap for their M&A deals.
+We are a full service M&A practice with the ability to support all aspects of a deal, including antitrust, real estate, employment and human services, intellectual property, tax, employee benefits and executive compensation, and creditors’ rights and litigation.
 We represent clients in a broad range of domestic and cross-border merger and acquisition transactions, including:

 - Transactions led by strategic (operating companies) and financial (private equity) investors.